4 ways to encrypt or password-protect a PDF for free without Acrobat

-Most computers already come with software that allows you to password-protect your USB drive for free.
-Today, we'll show you a quick method to encrypt a flash drive using BitLocker on Windows and FileVault 2 on macOS.
+Most computers already have built-in software allowing you to password-protect your USB drive for free.
+Today, we'll show you how to encrypt a flash drive using BitLocker on Windows and FileVault 2 on macOS.

 To encrypt a flash drive with BitLocker: